pazifical/scoped-styles-with-shadow-dom/README.md

-# Native Scoped CSS Styles Using The Shadow DOM
+# Natively Scoped CSS Styles Using The Shadow DOM

+No JS.
+Pure modern HTML.
+Usable for SSR via templating for creating components